medic/cht-tech-radar-implementers/radar/2023-09-12/medic-os.md

 tags:       [deployment-management]
 ---

-A space-efficient Linux-based operating system, designed specifically to run Medic's mHealth platform.
+Medic OS is a space-efficient Linux-based operating system, designed specifically to run Medic's mHealth platform.
 This is the build system and source code; Docker images will be available on Medic's website.